ravibpatel/AutoUpdater.NET/README.md

 * url (Required): You need to provide URL of the latest version installer file between url tags.
 AutoUpdater.NET downloads the file provided here and install it when user press the Update button.
 * changelog (Optional): You need to provide URL of the change log of your application between changelog tags.
 If you don't provide the URL of the changelog then update dialog won't show the change log.
 * mandatory (Optional): You can set this to true if you don't want user to skip this version.
 This will ignore Remind Later and Skip options and hide both Skip and Remind Later button on update dialog.
+* description (Optional): You can provide some description for the update to display to the user.

 ### Adding one line to make it work